 In order to support the academic success of our student staff, Residential Life conducts Grade Point Average and Enrollment Checks for all student employee positions.
 We may conduct these checks at the time of application and any time thereafter once the student has accepted a job offer.

 For this position, candidates must have a 2.3 minimum cumulative GPA at the time of application, hire, and/or rehire (beginning of Fall Quarter of each academic year).
 First year students may use their high school or community college GPA.

 Successful candidates must maintain full-time student status (12 units per quarter) during time of employment.

 Looking for candidates with spunk, spirit and spice to grow and share their knowledge to advance the organization.

 Training is an integral part of this internship.
 Successful applicants are required to attend a summer training ahead of the quarter.
-Training is virtual from August 31 - September 2, and in person from Sept 6 until the beginning of the quarter.
+Training is in person September 5th 2023 until the beginning of the quarter.
 The time commitment will be about 10AM - 5PM daily.
 Interns will move onto campus early and room and board will be covered by Residential Life until the student’s fall quarter housing contract begins.

 If you have questions about this please email firstname.lastname@example.org.

 - Application opens: July 18, 2023

 - Interviews will occur: August 7 - August 16, 2023

 - Offers will go out by: August 18, 2023